fabiospampinato/prask/readme.md

   message: 'What is your name?', // The message that the user will read /* OPTIONAL OPTIONS */
   initial: 'John Doe', // Optional default value, to allow the user to quickly press Enter for it
+  required: true, // Whether a non-empty value for this prompt is required or not
   validate: value => value.length >= 2 // Optional validation function
 });
 ```